Statement of Work (UK)

 Website Development Agreement (UK)

-Create a comprehensive UK Website Development Agreement governed by the laws of England and Wales.
+Create a detailed UK Website Development Agreement governed by the laws of England and Wales.
 This template covers project scope and deliverables, milestone-based payment schedule in GBP, intellectual property ownership under the Copyright, Designs and Patents Act 1988 (CDPA 1988), third-party open-source licences, acceptance testing, web accessibility under the Public Sector Bodies Accessibility Regulations 2018 (WCAG 2.1), Electronic Commerce Regulations 2002, data protection (UK GDPR / Data Protection Act 2018), confidentiality, limitation of liability, ongoing hosting and maintenance, and termination.
 Suitable for web agencies, freelance developers, and businesses commissioning websites.
 Fill out the wizard, preview in real time, and download as PDF or Word.